 Finally, the plan would ensure second mortgages don’t act as a roadblock for the refinance.

-Most underwater borrowers took out second mortgages during the boom, and their presence can make it increasingly difficult to qualify for a refinance.
+Most underwater borrowers also took out second mortgages during the boom, and their presence can make it increasingly difficult to qualify for a refinance if the second lien holder isn’t cooperative.

-Nearly 19 Million Mortgages Have Rates Above 5%
+Nearly 19 Million Mortgages Have Interest Rates Above 5%

 The Senators noted that nearly 19 million borrowers have mortgages guaranteed by Fannie and Freddie with interest rates higher than five percent.